BergQuester/v8tr.github.io/_posts/2018-06-13-initialization-with-literals.md

 ### ExpressibleByDictionaryLiteral

-Similar to its Array counterpart, `ExpressibleByDictionaryLiteral` is primarily used for custom collections and types that are backed by Dictionary.
+Similar to its Array counterpart, `ExpressibleByDictionaryLiteral` is primarily used for custom collections and types that are backed by a dictionary.
 HTTP request headers are among such examples.

 {% highlight swift linenos %}

 struct HTTPHeaders {
     private let headers: [String: String]
 }

 extension HTTPHeaders: ExpressibleByDictionaryLiteral {
     init(dictionaryLiteral elements: (String, String)...) {
         var headers: [String: String] = [:]
         for pair in elements {
             headers[pair.0] = pair.1
         }
         self = HTTPHeaders(headers: headers)
     }
 }

 {% endhighlight %}